Which of the following statements correctly describes constitutio... | Channels for Pearson+

 C

-Constitutional isomers have the same molecular formula and the same connectivity of their atoms.
+Constitutional isomers have the same molecular formula and the same connectivity of atoms.

 D

-Constitutional isomers have different molecular formulas but the same connectivity of their atoms.
+Constitutional isomers have the same molecular formula but differ in the connectivity of atoms.

 Verified step by step guidance